nomad-coe/nomad/docs/dev_guidelines.rst

 Logging
 -------

-There are three important prerequisites to understand about nomad-FAIR's logging:
+There are three important prerequisites to understand about nomad-FAIRDI's logging:

 - All log entries are recorded in a central elastic search database.
 To make this database useful, log entries must be sensible in size, frequence, meaning, level, and logger name.